Trump to GOP senators: 'Inaction is not an option'

 "They might not be very much longer, but that is OK," Trump said to laughs.
 "I think, I have to get them back."

-After Heller said something to Trump, the two laughed and the President added, "You didn't go out there.
+After Heller said something inaudible to Trump, the two laughed and the President added, "You didn't go out there.
 This was the one we were worried about, you weren't there."

 Heller was one of the first senators to stand against initial attempts to pass health care in the Senate.
 To the chagrin of Heller's colleagues, a super PAC tied to Trump ran ads against the vulnerable Nevada senator who is up for reelection in 2018.